Learn German Audio: 14 Incredible Audio Resources for All Your Language Goals

-Well, listen closely to this amazing little secret: if you have internet access, headphones and a pen and paper, you already have the tools to do it.
+Listen closely to this amazing little secret: if you have internet access, headphones and a pen and paper, you already have the tools to find and use them.

 So pop in those headphones and we will explore why German audio learning can be so important.